Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Introduction

 The fusion procedure for the Yang--Baxter equation allows the construction of new solutions of the Yang--Baxter equation starting from a given fundamental solution.
 We refer to the new solutions as ``fused'' solutions of the Yang--Baxter equation.
 The fusion procedure has first been introduced in \cite{KRS}.
 Several aspects of the fusion procedure for the Yang--Baxter equation and of its applications to theoretical physics can be found for example in \cite{BaRe,Ch1,Ch3,DJKMO,DJMO,HZ,Ji2,Ma,PZ,Yu,Za}.

+One main contribution of this paper is the application of the fusion procedure for the Yang--Baxter equation, in a setting corresponding to $\mathfrak{gl}_{N|M}$ and its quantum deformation $U_q(\mathfrak{gl}_{N|M})$.
+Already for $M=0$ (the more classical situation), we believe that the presentation made in this paper can be of interest.
+In addition, we emphasize that the first part of the paper is developed in a general setting, which might be then useful in a wider class of situations.

-In this paper we start by reviewing the fusion procedure for an arbitrary fundamental solution of the Yang--Baxter equation, together with the identification and the study of distinguished invariant subspaces for the fused solutions.
-We provide complete proofs as the details are scattered in the literature and as, moreover, often only some particular solutions, depending on the physical model under consideration, were considered.
+\paragraph{\textbf{2.}} In this paper we start with the description of the fusion procedure for the Yang--Baxter equation.
+The fusion procedure starts from a solution of the Yang--Baxter equation on a space $V$ and constructs a fused solution on tensor products of $V$ and their subspaces.
+We work here in a general setting; namely, we start from an arbitrary solution of the Yang--Baxter equation and consider arbitrary fusion parameters.
+In this general setting, we then focus on the identification and the study of distinguished invariant subspaces for the fused solutions.
+We provide complete proofs in this general setting.
+Besides, the construction is presented in a form which will allow us to apply fusion formulas (of the symmetric group and of the Hecke algebra).